darklaunch/darklaunch.com/blog/2009/05/10/toggle-firefox-bookmarks-toolbar-keyconfig.md

         <div>
             anonymous &ndash; Jun 29, 2012
             <div>
-                <p>Thanks, I was getting the blank toolbar, then I found the solution for that problem in the comments and it is fixed.
-Thanks again!</p>
+Thanks, I was getting the blank toolbar, then I found the solution for that problem in the comments and it is fixed.
+Thanks again!
             </div>
         </div>
     </li>